Military Women's Memorial: Critical reception

-Description of the Women in Military Service for America Memorial
+Description of the memorial

-The Women in Military Service for America Memorial is located on a 4.2 acre site at the entrance of Arlington National Cemetery (although it is technically on National Park Service land).
+The Military Women's Memorial is located on a 4.2 acre site at the entrance of Arlington National Cemetery (although it is technically on National Park Service land).
 The main approach to the memorial is from Memorial Avenue.
 The visitor first encounters the Hemicycle, a ceremonial gateway to Arlington National Cemetery constructed in 1932.
 The Hemicycle is 30 ft high and 226 ft in diameter.
 In the center of the Hemicycle is an apse 20 ft across and 30 ft high.
 The Great Seal of the United States is carved in granite in the center of the apse arch, while to the south is seal of the U.S. Department of the Army and to the north is the seal of the U.S. Department of the Navy.
 Six circular niches (three to the south and three to the north) 3 ft 6 in deep are distributed along the facade.
 These niches, and the apse, are inlaid with red granite from Texas.
 The rear wall of these niches is carved with either oak leaves or laurel leaves, symbols of bravery and victory.

 Between these niches are rectangular doorways which pierce the wall of the Hemicycle and provide access to the stairways leading into the interior.

 A fountain with 200 jets of water is placed in the center of the apse.
 The fountain empties down a stone-lined channel into a circular reflecting pool.
 The pool is either 78 ft or 80 ft in diameter (sources vary), and can hold 60000 gal of water.
 The fountain is lined with black granite cobblestones quarried in Culpeper, Virginia.
 A plaza of light grey granite surrounds the fountain and extends toward Memorial Avenue.
 Wide panels of close-cut grass are distributed along the wall of the Hemicycle.
 Sidewalks of black granite flagstone run through these panels, giving access to the light grey granite sidewalk immediately next to the Hemicycle wall.

 The stairs in the Hemicycle wall lead up into the interior of the memorial.
 Halfway up the stairs, the patron may pause and look down into the main gallery of the memorial.
 Continuing up the stairs leads the individual to the Hemicycle's terrace.